efkah/flashcards/ui/README.md

 A recommendation is `http-server`, which is a dev-dependency and can be startet via `npx http-server -p 80 -c-1 dist/flashcards`.
 Another recommendation would be to host on an nginx docker.
 Run `npx ngrok http --host-header=rewrite --region=eu 80` for finally exposing the app to the web (requires [ngrok](https://ngrok.com)).

+⚠ ngrok is currently removed from dev dependencies due to error in certificate chain

 ## Build